Skip to main content

 4. Refresh or re-add the MCP server in the host

 Most issues are resolved by refreshing the MCP server connection.
-In the host’s settings, click refresh on the MCP server entry, or remove and re-add it: ChatGPT: Settings > MCP Servers > Refresh (or Remove > Add again with your tunnel URL) Claude: Settings > MCP Servers > Refresh (or Remove > Add again with your tunnel URL)
+In ChatGPT, open the developer-mode app under Plugins and refresh it from the plugin details.
+In other hosts, use their app or connector management page.
+If refresh fails, remove and re-add the MCP server: ChatGPT: Plugins > your developer-mode app > Refresh.
+To add it again, first make sure Developer mode is enabled from the bottom-left user menu under Settings > Security and login > Developer mode, then use Plugins > + with your tunnel URL.
+Claude: Settings > MCP Servers > Refresh (or Remove > Add again with your tunnel URL)

 5. Hard refresh the host and open a new chat